-At the 27th meeting of the CAHDI (Strasbourg, 18-19 March 2004), a number of delegations stressed the utility of a compilation of practices regarding national implementation of United Nations sanctions and suggested that the CAHDI examine the question of application of sanctions.
-This resulted in the gathering of information on state practices, in the form of replies to a questionnaire sent out to the delegations following the 28th meeting (Lausanne, 12-13 September 2004).
+At the 27th meeting of the CAHDI (Strasbourg, 18-19 March 2004), a number of delegations stressed the utility of a compilation of practices regarding national implementation of United Nations sanctions and suggested that the CAHDI examine this issue.
+This resulted in the gathering of information on state practice and national (or European union) measures to implement United Nations sanctions in the form of replies to the following questionnaire which was adopted by the CAHDI at its 28th meeting (Lausanne, Switzerland, 12-13 September 2004):

 - Which are the procedures for the incorporation of Security Council Resolutions imposing sanctions into the internal legal order of your State?
 Are they incorporated through legislation, regulations or in any other way?
 Has the implementation given rise to any constitutional or other legal problems at national level?
 Is there any relevant case-law?

 - Does the choice depend on the content and the legal nature of the Security Council Resolution?